caddyserver/website/src/docs/markdown/automatic-https.md

 When automatic HTTPS is activated, the following occurs:

-- Certificates are obtained and renewed for [qualifying domain names](#hostname-requirements)
+- Certificates are obtained and renewed for [all domain names](#hostname-requirements)
 - The default port (if any) is changed to the [HTTPS port](/docs/json/apps/http/https_port/) 443
 - HTTP is redirected to HTTPS (this uses [HTTP port](/docs/json/apps/http/http_port/) 80)